aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/cloudstack-getstarted.md

       --provider cloudstack > eksa-w01-cluster.yaml
    ```

+1. Modify the workload cluster config (`eksa-w01-cluster.yaml`) as follows.
    Refer to the initial config described earlier for the required and optional settings.
+In particular:

-   Ensure workload cluster object names (`Cluster`, `CloudDatacenterConfig`, `CloudStackMachineConfig`, etc.) are distinct from management cluster object names.
+   * Ensure workload cluster object names (`Cluster`, `CloudDatacenterConfig`, `CloudStackMachineConfig`, etc.) are distinct from management cluster object names.
+   * Be sure to set the `managementCluster` field to identify the name of the management cluster.

 1. Create a workload cluster